Olsenius/posh-env/README.md

 Installing
 ----------
-Verify you have .NET 4.0 installed
+1. Verify you have .NET 4.0 installed.

-Verify you have PowerShell 2.0 or better with $PSVersionTable.PSVersion
+2. Verify you have PowerShell 2.0 or better with `$PSVersionTable.PSVersion`.

-Verify execution of scripts is allowed with Get-ExecutionPolicy (should be RemoteSigned or Unrestricted).
-If scripts are not enabled, run PowerShell as Administrator and call Set-ExecutionPolicy RemoteSigned -Confirm.
+3. Verify execution of scripts is allowed with `Get-ExecutionPolicy` (should be `RemoteSigned` or `Unrestricted`).
+If scripts are not enabled, run PowerShell as Administrator and call `Set-ExecutionPolicy RemoteSigned -Confirm`.

-Verify that git can be run from PowerShell.
-If the command is not found, you will need to add a git alias or add %ProgramFiles%\Git\cmd to your PATH environment variable.
+4. Verify that git can be run from PowerShell.
+If the command is not found, you will need to add a git alias or add `%ProgramFiles%\Git\cmd` to your PATH environment variable.

-Clone the posh-env repository to your local machine.
+5. Clone the posh-env repository to your local machine.

-Edit the git-config.psm1
+6. Edit the `git-config.psm1`.

-From the posh-env repository directory, run .\install.ps1.
+7. From the posh-env repository directory, run `.\install.ps1`.

-*NOTE THAT THIS WILL REPLACE ANY OTHER POWERSHELL PROFILE YOU HAVE*
+*NOTE THAT THIS WILL REPLACE ANY OTHER POWERSHELL PROFILE YOU MIGHT HAVE*

 License
 -------